FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_community/group_deploy_case.md

 ./generator --generate_agency_certificate ./dir_agency_ca ./dir_chain_ca agencyA
 ```

-The certificate authority sends the certificate to the institution, which is placed in the meta directory.
+The certificate authority sends the certificate to the institution, which is placed in the meta directory

 ```bash
 cp ./dir_agency_ca/agencyA/* ~/generator-A/meta/